How to Cancel a PayPal Payment

 Understanding PayPal Transactions

-Before we discuss how to cancel a pending PayPal transaction, let’s deal with the basics.
+Before we discuss the PayPal cancel pending payment procedure, let’s deal with the basics.
 Every time you use PayPal to send, receive, or move money between accounts, you initiate a transaction.
 This includes everyday activities, such as making online purchases, sending money to a friend, or receiving payment for your work.
 Each transaction contains all the info about its associated payment, and can be tracked at any time if the sender wants to check its status.

 What are PayPal transactions and their statuses?

-Can you cancel a pending PayPal payment?
-It depends on the transaction’s type and status.
+Your success in cancelling a pending PayPal payment depends on the transaction’s type and status.
 Here are two main types of PayPal payments:

 - Personal payments.
 These are the ones you send to friends or family to split a bill, pay rent, or send a gift (available under “Sending to a friend”).
 The service doesn’t charge any fees for this transaction type if you use your PayPal balance.
 However, PayPal's Purchase Protection doesn't cover such payments.